samflipo/ravenous/README.md

 # ravenous
-The final product of the Ravenous project enables a user to search restaurants using Yelp API.
+Ravenous project enables a user to search restaurants using Yelp API.
 It utilized the React library, importing and exporting components, the Yelp API, props, and more to achieve a fully functioning Yelp-like clone.

 Initial commit has:
 A Business component that simulates a single business